space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Procedures

+- Boiled Rice - First goes the pot, then goes the water, and lastly, the rice.
-- Breads - You are now able to shape the dough into different formats with a rolling pin to attain whatever kind you desire, be it boules, buns, or baguettes.
-Must be baked in the oven.
+- Breads - You are now able to shape the dough into different formats with a rolling pin to attain whatever kind you desire, these being: Baguette, Boule, Bun, Flatbread, Pasta, Pie Cover, Pie Crust, Pizza, White.
+Note that some doughs require added ingredients to be finalized.
-- Pizzas - First comes the dough, then the tomato sauce & cheese, and lastly whichever toppings you prefer, similarly to how in burgers you can pick whatever to go on it.
-Must be baked in the oven.
+- Burgers - Burgers are now assembled outside any appliances with the use of the same food sequence system.
+- Cakes - Upon the initial mixture, you place the batch on a cooking tray, then after it's done baking you may add toppings up to your own discretion using a food sequence system.
+Can be cut into smaller portions once finished.
+- Chilis - Throw in olive oil, onions, and beef, then either add the listed recipe ingredients, or whichever others you prefer as chilis also use a food sequence system.
-- Pies - Similar procedure to that of the pizzas', except with a differently shaped dough, as well as an extra final step where you add an added sheet of pastry on-top before it goes into the oven to bake.
+- Cookies - Similar procedure to that of the cakes', except that instead of the batch going immediately into a cooking tray, you first pick up small bits of the cookie batch as to place them individually.
+- Fries - Chop up the potato into strips, then chuck them onto the fryer, simple as.
+- Ice Creams - Upon the listed mixture being complete and ready to eat, you may add toppings up to your own discretion using a food sequence system.
-- Burgers - Burgers are now assembled outside any appliances, however, the buns must still be baked.
+- Kebabs - Kebabs are now also assembled outside any appliances with the use of a food sequence system.
+- Pancakes - Upon the initial mixture, pour the batch on a pan, afterwards, you must wait until it's ready to be flipped.
+Can be cut into smaller portions once finished.
+- Pastas - Upon the initial dough batch it must be cut into the desired pasta type, afterwards just add whichever ingredients the recipe lists.
-- Patties - All burgers' dedicated meat, changes place with raw meats in the previous recipes.
-Must be grilled.
+- Patties - All burgers' dedicated meat, changes place with raw meats in the previous recipes, must be flipped with steel tongs.
+- Pies - Similar procedure to that of the pizzas, except with a differently shaped salted dough, upon filling up the interior with whichever ingredients the recipe lists you finish it off with an added sheet of pastry.
+Can be cut into smaller portions once finished.
+- Pizzas - First comes the dough, then the tomato sauce & cheese, and lastly whichever added ingredients you so prefer using a food sequence system similar to that of burgers'.
+Can be cut into smaller portions once finished.
-- Kebabs - Similarly to burgers, kebabs are now also assembled outside any appliances, however, the tortillas must still be baked.
+- Salads - Salads are now also assembled outside appliances.
+- Soups - Upon having a pot full of water, either add the listed recipe ingredients, or whichever others you prefer as soups also use a food sequence system.
+- Steaks - Now grilled, has to be flipped with steel tongs.
-- Tacos - Similarly to burgers, tacos are now also assembled outside any appliances, however, the shells must still be fried.
+- Tacos - Tacos are now also assembled outside any appliances with the use of a food sequence system.
-- Salads - Now assembled outside appliances, just throw some veggies together, and don't forget the seasoning.
-- Ice Creams - The ice cream maker's signature dish, requires eggs, milk, and sugar - Once frozen, you can add toppings up to your own discretion.
-- Pastas - Upon mixing the initial dough batch, it must be flattened with a rolling pin and then cut into the desired pasta type, afterwards, it can be boiled.
-- Boiled Rice - First goes the water, then goes the rice.
-Must be boiled.
-- Soups - First put water in the pot, then put the ingredients listed on the cookbook depending on the soup you're making, simple as.
-Must be cooked on the stovetop.
-- Chilis - First you add oil to the pot, then the chopped onions and beef, and lastly whichever kind of pepper you prefer, spices are entirely optional.
-Must be cooked on the stovetop.
-- Fries - Chop up the potato into strips, then chuck them onto the fryer, after they're out you may add whichever sauces and extra add-ons you so desire.
-- Pancakes - upon mixing the eggs, milk and flour, pour it on the cooking tray so that it goes on the oven to bake, afterwards, add whichever toppings you so prefer.
-You can also use a knife to split it off into smaller portions.
-- Waffles - Similar procedure to that of the pancakes', except that instead of the batch going into the cooking tray it goes into the waffle maker.
+- Waffles - Similar procedure to that of the pancakes', except that instead of the batch going into a pan it goes into the waffle maker, does not require flipping.
-- Cookies - Similar procedure to that of the pancakes', except with more flour and the added step of taking out tidbits of the pre-baked batch for each individual cookie, 6 max.
-- Cakes - Similar procedure to that of the pancakes', except with more eggs and butter.

 ### New Ingredients

 - Spinach - Planted by Botany.
 - Lettuce - Planted by Botany.
 - Olives - Planted by Botany.
-- Olive Oil - Used to for cooking, as seasoning, or as a makeshift frying oil, obtained by grinding olives with a pestle.
+- Olive Oil - Used for cooking, as seasoning, or as a makeshift frying oil, obtained by either grinding olives up on a grinder, or by mushing them with a mortar & pestle.
 - Vegetable Oil - Used to fry, obtained via Cargo.
-- Tomato Sauce - Used in a wide selection of recipes, obtained by grinding tomatoes with a pestle.
+- Tomato Sauce - Used in a wide selection of recipes, obtained by either grinding tomatoes up on a grinder, or by mushing them with a mortar & pestle.

 ## Miscellaneous